Carter-Prime/Projects-Portfolio/README.md

 A collection of Projects to showcase my coding skills

 <h1>00 Heads or Tails </h1>
 <p> My first university assignment using JavaScript.
-I was tasked with creating the code to play a game of Heads or Tails prompting the user for an input. <br>
+I was tasked with creating the code to play a game of Heads or Tails.<br>

 The minimum requirements were to promt the user for a Heads or Tails decision, then based on that to check the choice against a random toss of a coin.
 The result would be counted and tallied against the answer along with how many times the user was correct. <br>